Double-hung or Single-hung? Double-pane or single-pane? What about a custom window? Or a casement window?

 What many homeowners don’t know is that glass is a poor insulator.
 A single-pane window will stop the wind from roaring through your home, but you will lose a lot of energy regardless.
 As Steve Poitz, an engineer and a member of the Canadian Window Standards Subcommittee, explained to Home Advisor, a double-pane window can reduce energy usage by up to 24 percent in the winter and up to 18 percent in the summer compared to single-pane windows.

-In short, you might pay a little bit more up front for double-pane windows, but you will save significantly on your heating and cooling bills over time.
-It’s also nice to know you’re reducing your environmental footprint by using less resources to heat and cool your home.
+In short, you might pay a little bit more upfront for double-pane windows, but you will save significantly on your heating and cooling bills over time.
+It’s also nice to know you’re reducing your environmental footprint by using fewer resources to heat and cool your home.

 For homeowners in the Mid-Atlantic region, where temperatures can plunge well below freezing in the winter, single-pane windows are almost always a poor choice.
 They may be sufficient for homes located in mild, static climates, but these areas are few and far between.
 For most homeowners in the United States, double-pane windows more than make up for the extra cost over time.